Labirintami/doc/docs/form/api/radiogroup/radiogroup_keydown_event.md

 sidebar_label: keydown
 title: keydown
 ---
-`to do - delete`

-@short: fires on keyboard event in a control
+@short: fires on keyboard event in a RadioGroup control

 @signature: